sylvercis/hipay-docs/hipay-enterprise-sdk-magento1/1-Home.md

 |Use Oneclick|                                      Allows the use of Oneclick payment (only for credit cards).
 |Rules Oneclick|                                    If Oneclick used, configure Rules to activate Oneclick
 |Add product to cart|                               Update the cart when the payment is cancelled or refused.
-|Cancel pending order|                              Cancel pending orders over 30 minutes.
+|Cancel pending order|                              Cancel pending orders over 30 minutes ( by default ) .
+|Delay before cancel order|                         Adjustment of canceling period
 |Send fraud payment email|                          Sends an alert to the client if a transaction with the challenge status and requires approval.
 |Payment from applicable countries|                 Restricted access by country.
 |Payment from Specific countries|                   List of allowed countries.